aruntom/airline-ranking/README.md

 ## RANKING SYSTEM

-To obtain a meaningful and efficient ranking system the following data were considered:
+To obtain a meaningful and efficient ranking (quality of service) system the following data were considered:

 -  Number of airlines for each carrier (flight volume).
 -  Speed of the aircrafts in mph.